Losing customers? Discover 4 steps that can help you change the game and position your agency

 Working in the Customer Success area here at Resultados Digitais, I often heard comments from partner agencies such as: “the customer needed to cut costs and canceled the contract”.
 The reason?
 Simple: the client did not see the agency as a business partner because they did not see value in the actions taken.
 In these cases, in a moment of crisis, the contract with the agency is the first to be canceled.

-In many cases, agencies are concerned about the amount of rich materials and landing pages they will create for their client, however, they forget what the main objective and the expected result for that project are.
+In many cases, agencies are concerned about the number of rich materials and landing pages they will create for their client, however, they forget what the main objective and the expected result for that project are.

 Focused on deliveries that do not directly impact the client’s business, the agencies end up positioning themselves only as a service provider, being easily replaced when something goes wrong.

 But how to change your agency’s positioning to make it a strategic business partner for the client?
 Below, I show you how to do this in 4 simple steps.

 #1: Understand what caused your client to sign a contract with your agency

 Can you tell what was the reason your client closed with your agency?